redis/redis-doc/docs/reference/protocol-spec.md

 ## RESP versions
 Support for the first version of the RESP protocol was introduced in Redis 1.2.
-Using RESP1 with Redis 1.2 was optional and had mainly served for working the kinks out of the protocol.
+Using RESP with Redis 1.2 was optional and had mainly served the purpose of working the kinks out of the protocol.

 In Redis 2.0, the protocol's next version, a.k.a RESP2, became the standard communication manner for clients with the Redis server.